- Mrs. Woods

 Mrs. Norori

-Maria Amanda Norori has been a paraprofessional for one year and is passionate about supporting students as they grow and learn.
+Mrs. Norori has been a paraprofessional for one year and is passionate about supporting students as they grow and learn.

 Her favorite children’s book is The Very Hungry Caterpillar by Eric Carle because it teaches important lessons about growth, change, and hope.